preignition/program-user-guide/docs/app/survey/tutorial/session-5-analyzing-survey-responses.md

 description: Learn how to analyze survey data using the Analytics dashboard and export your results.
 ---

-# Session 5: Analyzing Responses and Exporting Data
+# Training Course Session 5: Analyzing Responses and Exporting Data

 ## Overview